List of cities and towns in Fiji

 This is a list of cities and towns in Fiji.

 List

-This list shows the population of the top 10 cities/towns in Fiji by population, by the most recent years each of them were counted.
+This list shows the population of the top 10 cities/towns in Fiji by population.
 Suva, the capital, is the most populous urban place in the country, with a population of 101,166 as of 2025.
-The remaining urban areas not included here can be found listed below this table.
+The 10 largest urban areas are listed in the table and other areas can be found below this table.